nextgis/docs_ngcom/source/webmap_print.rst

 :ref:`Web GIS <ngcom_description>` allows to print a Web map or save it as a picture.
 To do it:

 1. Go to the Properties window of Web map from the relevant Resource group;
-2. Select Web map ‣ Display on the right side of Web GIS admin console.
+2. Select Web map ‣ Display on the right side of Web GIS admin console;
-Web map will open in a web client which allows to view and edit geodata.
+3. In opened web client, which allows to view and edit geodata, press "Print map" button (see :numref:`ngweb_webmap_client_print`).
-In opened Web map client you can look at a Web map and edit geodata on it.
-3. Press "Print map" button (see :numref:`ngweb_webmap_client_print`).

 .. figure:: _static/webmap_client_print_eng.png
    :name: ngweb_webmap_client_print